 This underscores a crucial aspect of empirical studies: without accounting for different shift patterns, one may draw misleading conclusions about model performance.
-This also reinforces the necessity of characterizing shift patterns in our benchmark, as a nuanced understanding of distribution shift patterns is essential for developing effective inductive modeling approaches. (ii) \emph{For algorithmic design:} The weak correlation between source and target accuracy presents a significant challenge for model validation and hyperparameter tuning.
+This also reinforces the necessity of characterizing shift patterns in our benchmark, as a nuanced understanding of distribution shift patterns is essential for developing effective \twy{data-driven} modeling approaches. (ii) \emph{For algorithmic design:} The weak correlation between source and target accuracy presents a significant challenge for model validation and hyperparameter tuning.
 Traditional validation relies on a held-out dataset drawn i.i.d. from the source domain.
 However, under strong $Y|X$ shifts, a model with good performance on the source may not generalize well to the target domain.
 This renders traditional validation methods unsuitable in such scenarios.
-To address this, we take an initial step in this paper by validating methods using \emph{ data drawn from the target domain}.
+To address this, we take an initial step in this paper by validating methods using \emph{data drawn from the target domain}.
 Future work can further explore model validation techniques specifically tailored to distribution shifts.